-Manaslu Circuit, at an elevation of 8,156m, is one of the 8th highest mountains in the world.
+Manaslu Circuit, at an elevation of 8,163 m., is one of the 8th highest mountains in the world.
 Like a few other highest mountains (Annapurna, Dhaulagiri), you can trek around this mountain without having technical climbing knowledge or experience and see it from up close.
 It is almost in the central part of the Nepal Himalaya and is closer to Kathmandu Valley, with completely diverse nature, culture, people, faces, and lifestyles.
 From the lower river valley with Hindu culture to the high mountain glassier valleys with ancient monasteries, prayer flags, chortens, and prayer-carved mani walls, the Manaslu region has it all.
 The trek offers you an opportunity to interact with the local people, exchanging cultures and traditions and immersing yourself in the mountain lifestyle.
 It goes from village to village, near and around human settlements.
 You can witness the majestic Himalayan ranges, including Manaslu, Himalchuli, Ngadi Chuli, Cheo Himal, Himlung, Larke Peak, Annapurna II, and many other snow-capped peaks, within a 2-week walk, and it is also possible to have a 2-week detour to the inner valley of Tsum.
 You can have a few extra hours to walk and react to the Nepal-Tibetan border.

 Locals are already able to serve visitors and trekkers with basic meals and rooms, warm beds, hot water, toilets, and bathrooms, including electricity and recharging facilities.
 So, you can trek with light weight; no camping gear is needed on the entire trek while doing Manasalu.
 In fact, for the for the last few years, this has been one of the most demanding trekking trails in the Himalaya.